 What is Cross-Contact?

-Let’s also quickly define cross-contact since I’ll use it quite a bit in this post.
+Cross-contact warrants a quick definition as well since I'll use it quite a bit in this post.
 Cross-contact is what happens when gluten particles accidentally get transferred from one surface to another.
-It’s similar to cross-contamination, except cross-contamination has more to do with bacteria and other microorganisms causing food-borne illnesses.
+It's similar to cross-contamination, except cross-contamination has more to do with bacteria and other microorganisms causing food-borne illnesses.

 What Happens if you Get Glutened?